tyseer2335/forecast-ai/README.md

 3. **User-Friendly Query System**
    - **Purpose**: To allow users to ask complex questions simply.
    - **Details**:
-     - Users can pose questions such as “Will Kamala Harris win the 2024 election?” and receive comprehensive AI-generated forecasts.
+     - Users can pose questions such as “Who will win the 2025 Canadian Election?” and receive comprehensive AI-generated forecasts.
      - The system automatically gathers relevant data, validates it, and provides a clear output that users can easily interpret.

 ---